Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Results

 \subsection{Benefits in Semantic Segmentation}

-We further show that pretraining on line drawings enhances transferability to dense prediction tasks such as semantic segmentation.
-To evaluate this, we fine-tune ResNet-18 models—initialized either from color-only training or from line-drawing → color training—on the ADE20K benchmark.
+We further show that an initial phase of learning on line drawings enhances generalization to dense prediction tasks such as semantic segmentation.
+To evaluate this, we adapt ResNet-18 models—initialized either from color-only training or from our structure-first curriculum—on the ADE20K benchmark.

-As shown in Figure~\ref{fig:segmentation}, the model pretrained with line drawings consistently outperforms the color-only baseline across multiple semantic categories.
+As shown in Figure~\ref{fig:segmentation}, the model initialized with line drawings consistently outperforms the color-only baseline across multiple semantic categories.
 The improvement is especially pronounced for object-centric classes (e.g., “chair”, “car”), where shape plays a dominant role in visual discrimination.
 This demonstrates that structural priors learned from minimal representations translate effectively to tasks requiring precise spatial reasoning.

-These results extend our findings beyond classification and detection, highlighting that line drawing pretraining induces representations that generalize across both sparse and dense vision tasks.
+These results extend our findings beyond classification and detection, highlighting that our structure-first curriculum induces representations that generalize across both sparse and dense vision tasks.